Mandalorian7773/E-commerce-Website-Group-6/readme.md

-# group - 6 project
+# Group - 6 project

 # 🛒 E-Commerce Website for Nike
 Welcome to the repository for our Nike-inspired e-commerce website!
 This project was developed as part of a college assignment to demonstrate skills in web development, user interface design, and database management.